-Students in unique circumstances may want to consider an aid appeal with the Office of Financial Aid.
+Students and families who find themselves in unique financial circumstances may consider a Special Circumstance Appeal with the Office of Financial Aid.
 Click here to see applicable appeal deadlines for the current semester.

 Special Circumstance Appeal

-Illinois Institute of Technology expects all students to remain at full-time status (12 credits or more) throughout their undergraduate studies in order to participate fully in the rich intellectual and professional life of the academic environment.
-Students who are awarded institutional funds are expected to enroll full-time (12 credits or more) regardless of the time remaining in the program of study.
+Illinois Tech expects all students to remain at full-time status (12 credits or more) throughout their undergraduate studies in order to participate fully in the intellectual and professional life of their academic environment.
+Students who are awarded institutional funds are expected to enroll full-time regardless of the time remaining in the program of study.

 However, there may be a period when full-time enrollment does not match a student’s situation.
 In these cases, a student may request that their institutional scholarships be prorated by submitting a Scholarship Proration Request.
-If you have any questions, contact Leticia Moreno, Senior Financial Aid Counselor, at firstname.lastname@example.org.
+Consideration for scholarship proration is only available for undergraduate scholarships.
+If you have any questions, please contact:

-If you entered as a first-year student, your eligibility for assistance from the university is normally limited to your first eight academic semesters (four years) at IIT, or 10 academic semesters (five years) for students in the College of Architecture.
+If you entered as a first-year student, your eligibility for assistance from the university is normally limited to your first eight academic semesters (four years) at Illinois Tech, or 10 academic semesters (five years) for students in the College of Architecture.

-NOTE: This does not include coursework taken while studying abroad through enrollment in a program that is not sponsored by Illinois Institute of Technology.
+NOTE: This does not include coursework taken while studying abroad through enrollment in a program that is not sponsored by Illinois Tech.